noisebridge/rfid-access-control/hardware/terminal/README.md

 Hakcing DB9 to RJ45 connector
 ------------------------------
-If you want to connect a standard DB9-female to RJ45 connector to the terminal, you need to hack it: open it up, and *disconnect* the cables that go to **DB4** and **DB7** and instead connect them to a 12V power supply, with ground connected to **DB5**.
+If you want to have a standard DB9-female to RJ45 connector work with this terminal, you need to hack it: open it up, and *disconnect* the cables that go to **DB4** and **DB7** and instead connect them to an external 12V power supply, with ground connected to **DB5** (ideally, you'd provide some current limiting like 500mA to the 12V line; so if things go wrong, not catastrophically so).

 Double check on the RJ45 connector, that line 4 and 5 are on ground, Line 7 and 8 on +12V.